 Outperforming Students from Well-Resources School Districts

-Project Accelerate was created, with DEI seed funding, by Mark D. Greenman, research fellow at the BU Graduate School of Arts & Sciences (GSAS), and GSAS master lecturer Andrew Duffy.
+Project Accelerate was created, with Incubator seed funding, by Mark D. Greenman, research fellow at the BU Graduate School of Arts & Sciences (GRS), and GRS master lecturer Andrew Duffy.
 Based on a public AP Physics MOOC course developed by Duffy, the online portion of the program emphasizes interactive activities, such as making measurements, gathering data, analyzing data, and making inferences using direct measurement videos, photographs and simulations.

 Especially for participating Boston high school students, the weekly on-campus laboratory sessions are critical to students’ success.
 Students participate in hands-on, group learning using university equipment, led by trained and supervised undergraduate Teaching Assistants.

 The course is structured to work seamlessly with a typical high school schedule, with assessments designed to encourage early success.

 Results of the first full pilot year (2016-2017) have been very encouraging.
 Students enrolled in Project Accelerate outperformed their peer groups taking AP® Physics within traditional classroom settings.
 Every student enrolled in Project Accelerate took the AP Physics I exam.
 Project Accelerate Boston Public School (BPS) student success rate (i.e., scores of 3 or better) was 14% compared to 8% for BPS schools offering AP® Physics 1 through traditional classroom courses and the program participants’ non-Boston Public School student success rate was 71% compared to 43% for other non-Boston Public School Massachusetts schools offering AP® Physics 1 through traditional classroom courses.

 Responding to a Systemic Problem